 Equity.
 Opportunity.
 Access.

-Criminal Justice Reform
+Criminal & Juvenile Justice Reform

 Getting Serious About Infrastructure

-Keeping It Natural
+Keeping the Natural State Clean

-Jamie believes that we must move towards cleaner, more efficient forms of energy.
-She supports increased use of solar technology, which will provide dividends of growth to our economy by reducing the cost of energy as well as reducing pollution.
-She also knows that Arkansas is home to Hot Springs National Park and several other nationally designated and protected lands, which promote tourism to various parts of our state.
-Not only that, but our public lands are essential to protecting wildlife.
-Protecting our natural resources keeps us healthy, active, and provides a space for everyone to enjoy what Arkansas has to offer.
-Jamie will fight to keep the Natural State natural.
+Jamie believes that we must move toward cleaner, more efficient forms of energy.
+She supports increased use of solar technology, which will provide dividends of growth to our economy by reducing the cost of energy and reducing pollution.
+Arkansas can be a national leader in the Green Economy.
+Arkansas is also home to Hot Springs National Park and several other nationally designated and protected lands, state treasures that bring tourists and their wallets into the state.
+Not only that, but our public lands are essential to protecting wildlife and many Arkansans’ way of life.
+Protecting our natural resources keeps us healthy and active, and it provides a space for everyone to enjoy what Arkansas has to offer.